 Secular oratorio.
 Male chorus version written for the Singing Sgts. and the top USAF band, DC.
 Notes»

 Order This» A bitter slow-dance piece, dry and dissonant almost throughout, with a few moments of moist semi-sweetness near the end.
 Spooky start and end.
-(Transcription/expansion of the original version for flute orchestra--all sizes)
+(May be combined with Fire Banshee under the title "Savage Elements".)